 It is neither uncommon nor unhealthy for a person to experience a temporary period of profound sadness, shock, grief, and similar emotions in the aftermath of a traumatic event.
-However, when symptoms occur with such severity and persist to the point that the individual’s ability to function is hampered, then the individual may have developed PTSD.
-Common symptoms of posttraumatic stress disorder include recurrent distressing memories of the traumatic event, vivid and distressing dreams, dissociative reactions, hypervigilance, and a host of additional distressing reactions.
+However, when symptoms occur with such severity and persist to the point that the individual’s ability to function is hampered, then the individual may have developed posttraumatic stress disorder.
+Common signs and symptoms of PTSD include recurrent distressing memories of the traumatic event, vivid and distressing dreams, dissociative reactions, hypervigilance, and a host of additional distressing reactions.

 When a person develops PTSD but does not get effective treatment, these symptoms can exert a significant negative impact on virtually all aspects of his or her life.
 However, with proper care, a person can experience relief from the distress of PTSD, can learn to manage remaining symptoms in a healthy manner, and can resume his or her pursuit of a more promising future.